 Hadoop v3 is available now but isn’t a stable release yet.
 It adds numerous enhancements over v2.

 In v2, the minimum requirement for Java was version 7 which has now increased to version 8 in Hadoop v3.

-Erasure Coding is introduced which reduces the standard 3x overhead of data storage with replication.
+Here, they have introduved Erasure Coding which reduces the standard 3x overhead of data storage with replication.
 Rather than replicating the entire data, it introduces parities just like we see in RAID to recover data.
-Generally, erasure coding is used for less frequently accessed data since it adds additional network and CPU overhead during reconstruction.
+Generally, we use erasure coding for less frequently accessed data since it adds additional network and CPU overhead during reconstruction.
 This is optional, and users can choose whether to deploy it or not.

-Yarn timeline service v2 is introduced which tackles reliability and scaling issues as well as introduces flows and aggregation for enhanced usability.
+V2 has also introduced Yarn timeline service, which tackles reliability and scaling issues as well as introduces flows and aggregation for enhanced usability.

 V3 also supports scheduling of additional resources like disks and GPUs for better integration with containers, deep learning and machine learning.
 This provides the data science and AI communities with a great opportunity for running the computations in much lesser time.

-Intra-node disk balancing is introduced which balances the space evenly on each of the disks within the cluster.
+They have also introduced intra-node disk balancing which balances the space evenly on each of the disks within the cluster.

 From v2 of Hadoop to V3, many other tools like Spark, Flink etc. have come into the picture which have different processing models than Map Reduce and process the data faster in some cases.
 You can read about the usage of many of the components on CloudSigma’s blog and how to make the best out of those tools.
 You can start by installing Hadoop v2 on CloudSigma’s machines within minutes and follow some of the tutorials.